oneapi-community/awesome-oneapi/README.md

 * [Pearson’s Correlation Coefficient](https://github.com/prilcool/Intel-devmesh-codeproject-two) -  Linear Regression  with DPC++ We  Implement  two  Statistical Mathematical Algorithms such as Pearson’s Correlation Coefficient &amp Linear Regression  with DPC++  and  show you how to implement this algorithms in real life in sales and marketing  to  forecast Future sales based on advertising expenditure.
 * [Intel ONE API DPC++ Vector Multiplication](https://github.com/AbhiLegend/DPC-) - The vector-multiplication is a simple program that multiplies Three large vectors of integers and verifies the results.
 This program is implemented using C++ and Data Parallel C++ (DPC++) languages for Intel(R) CPU and accelerators.
 In this example you can learn how to use the most basic code in C

-## Machine Learning
-* [isolalert](https://github.com/cabelo/isolalert) - Project created to analyze the behavior of the population calculate the necessary distance between people to avoid contagion (COVID-19) and statistical processing of the number of people and vehicles in a given region.
-* [Fighting Novel Coronavirus COVID-19 with Data Science &amp](https://github.com/azeemx/fighting_covid19_with_ds_ml.git) -  Machine Learning.
-In December 2019 A novel Coronavirus was found in a seafood wholesale market located in Wuhan China.
-On 11 February 2020 WHO announced a name for the new coronavirus disease: COVID-19.
-And was recognised as a pandemic on 11 March 2020.
-* [ORM One Remote Monitor](https://github.com/cabelo/orm) - COVID-19 will change people's habits.
-We will use teaching and remote work (home office) more frequently schools and companies will need to measure student performance and employee commitment.

 ## Libraries
 * [oneDNN](https://github.com/oneapi-src/oneDNN) - oneAPI Deep Neural Network Library